Go Ad-Free

 Hopefully, a remedy like cinnamon will help me control my blood sugar.
 What foods can help with my gas and heartburn?
 Please send me some information.

-Metformin is also linked to reduced levels of vitamin B12.
+Metformin can interfere with vitamin B12 absorption.
+As a result, people may experience nerve problems, confusion and digestive difficulties.
 Because this vitamin is crucial for nerve function, deficiency can contribute to numbness, tingling or pain of the toes, feet or fingers, trouble walking, memory problems, depression, confusion and burning tongue.

 “I have had type 2 diabetes for 12 years and started taking two cinnamon capsules with my supper about three months ago.
 My pre-breakfast blood glucose reading that used to average 155 mg/dl is now averaging 120.
 Cinnamon works!